Every year hacking and online attacks gets worse

 Hackers will infect a computer, network or browser and use the machine resources and Internet connection for illegal activities; personal, financial or otherwise.

-Essentially the hackers are not after the computer or network files, rather they want to use the machine and Internet connection as an online slave that allows them to hide their activities and makes it literally impossible to trace as they connect or ‘Hop’ from machine to machine or network to network.
+Essentially the hackers are not after the computer or network files.
+Rather they want to use the machine and Internet connection.
+With online control they hide their activities and makes it literally impossible to trace.
+They connect or ‘Hop’ from machine to machine or network to network.

 If you suspect that you have been hacked, purchase a strong Anti-virus.
 If you have a larger network of computers you should consult your IT representative.

 Ransonware happens to businesses more than you can imagine.
-The only time you hear about a Ransomware attacks aka crypto-locker attack is when it happens to a business or organization doing business as a public interest such as a hospital, city, or state government agency.
+Ransomware attacks aka crypto-locker attacks happens to both businesses or organizations.
+These include public interest targets such as a hospital, city, or state government agencies.

 Hackers demand a financial payment usually paid in Bitcoin in order to have their computer files unlocked.
-When this happens to a private business, they are most likely going to make the ransom payment without having to inform their customers or clients.
-Technology businesses are becoming more adept in defeating the encrypted files, but as hackers detect the fix they will return to thwart the protection.
+Private business are most likely going to make the ransom payment without having to inform their customers or clients.
+Today IT departments are more adept in defeating the encrypted files.
+But as hackers detect the fix they will return to thwart the protection.
 (It’s a never ending battle between hackers and IT engineers.

-If you suspect that you have been infected by Ransom ware you should consult your IT representative to get their help immediately.
+If you suspect that you have been infected by Ransom ware you should consult your IT representative.
+Get their help immediately.
 Don’t try and negotiate with a Ransom ware hacker on your own.

 Email spam zombie attacks

-This happens when hackers gain access to your website or computer to send out tens of thousands of emails for all the reasons mentioned above.
-If this happens to you where your email resides on a hosting companies email servers such as Go Daddy, Host Gator, iPower, Gmail, Yahoo mail, Outlook mail and others the engineers at these respective companies will shut down your email access until the problem is corrected.
+This happens when hackers gain access to your website or computer.
+They do this to send out tens of thousands of emails for all the reasons mentioned above.
+If this happens to you where your email resides on a hosting companies email servers engineers will shut down your email access until the problem is corrected.

 If your hosting company has a lousy reputation for thwarting email attacks, your email domain name may get blocked when you are sending email to others.
 Email spam is big business.
 ISP (Internet Service Providers) and hosting companies take spam very seriously.
 Email spam scams are a multi-billion dollar business.

-If this happens to you, obtain an alternate email service to use while your website and email server is accessed.
-An online security service such as Sucuri.net or Sitelock.com can help you get things cleaned up in less than 24 hours.
+If this happens, obtain an alternate email service to use.
+An online security service such as Sucuri.net or Sitelock.com can help you get things clean in less than 24 hours.

 Once a hacker tastes blood they will return and return again.
 They cruise the web like predators looking for injured Zebras.
 They sniff open Internet ports; seek out weak FTP logins, weak website logins, unprotected or out of date server hosting and websites.

-They even poke, probe and troll persons over social networks and business listings.
-They will contact you with fake emails containing malware links, pretending to be one of your friends, family or business associates.
-They will send fake ‘Friend’ requests over Facebook; they will send you SMS messages with malware links.
+Hackers will poke, probe and troll persons over social networks and business listings.
+Sometimes they contact you with fake emails containing malware links.
+Or pretending to be one of your friends, family or business associates.
+Other times they send fake ‘Friend’ requests over Facebook; they will send you SMS messages with malware links.
 There is no amount of protection that too expensive within reason given your own circumstances.